guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

     Simulates hourly heat pump (HP) electricity consumption for individual buildings; Calculates hourly HP demand and flexibility bounds from building construction data and hourly ambient temperature trajectories.

 - **data and results**
-    Performs data analysis and results visualization on HP electricity consumption, HP demand flexibility, Impact of social acceptance and building archetypes, Impact on power systems, and HP flexibility for power systems.
+    Performs data analysis and visualization of HP electricity consumption, HP demand flexibility, the impact of social acceptance and building archetypes, the impact on power systems, and the role of HP flexibility in power system operation.

 ## Module 1: HP demand and flexibility identification
 This block calculates the HP hourly demand and flexibility bounds based on the building construction dataset and hourly ambient temperature trajectories.